Satellite images, expert suggest Iranian space launch coming

 A support vehicle stood parked alongside a massive white gantry that typically houses a rocket on the launch pad.
 That support vehicle has appeared in other satellite photos at the site just ahead of a launch.
 Also visible is a hydraulic crane with a railed platform, also seen before previous launches and likely used to service the rocket.

-Other satellite images in recent days at the spaceport has shown an increase in the number of cars at the facility, another sign of heightened activity that typically proceeds a launch.
+Other satellite images in recent days at the spaceport have shown an increase in the number of cars at the facility, another sign of heightened activity that typically precedes a launch.
 A building also believed to be the “checkout” facility for a rocket has seen increased activity as well, Lewis said.

 “This is fairly traditional pre-launch activity,” he told the AP.